-5.1.1 Scope of Responsibility
+5.1.1 SCOPE OF RESPONSIBILITY

 The Residential Valuation appraisers and/or Statistical staff are responsible for developing equal and uniform market values for residential improved, mobile home and residential vacant property accounts.
-There are approximately 368,520 such accounts in El Paso County.
+There are approximately 379,500 such accounts in El Paso County.

-- Personnel The Residential Valuation appraisal staff consists of nineteen (19) appraisers, one (1) appraiser trainer, six (6) field specialists and four (4) support staff. - Data A common set of data characteristics for each residential dwelling in El Paso County is collected in the field and data entered to the computer.
+- Personnel The Residential department staff consists of the Manager, Assistant Manager, Training Facilitator, twenty-three (23) appraisers, two (2) field specialists and three (3) Administrative Specialists. - Data A common set of data characteristics for each residential dwelling in El Paso County is collected in the field and data is entered to the computer.

-5.2.1 Area Analysis
+5.2.1 AREA ANALYSIS

-Data on regional economic forces such as demographic patterns, regional location factors, employment and income patterns, general trends in real property prices and rents, interest rate trends, availability of vacant land, water access, and construction trends and costs are collected from private vendors and public sources and provide the CAD with a current economic outlook on the real estate market.
-Information is gleaned from real estate publications and sources such as continuing education from the International Association of Assessing Officers (IAAO), Texas Association of Appraisal Districts (TAAD), Property Tax Education Coalition (PTEC) and the Texas A & M University - Real Estate Center.
+Data on regional economic forces such as demographic patterns, regional location factors, employment and income patterns, trends in property prices, interest rates, availability of land, and construction costs are collected from private vendors and public sources that provide a current economic outlook on the real estate market.
+Sources such as continuing education from the International Association of Assessing Officers (IAAO), Texas Association of Assessing Officers (TAAO), Texas Association of Appraisal Districts (TAAD), Property Tax Education Coalition (PTEC) and the Texas A & M University - Real Estate Center.

-5.2.2 Neighborhood and Market Analysis
+5.2.2 NEIGHBORHOOD AND MARKET ANALYSIS

-The CAD uses neighborhood analysis to examine how physical, economic, governmental and social forces and other influences affect property values.
+The CAD uses neighborhood analysis to examine how physical, economic, governmental and social forces affect property values.
 The effects of these forces are also used to identify, classify, and stratify comparable properties into smaller, manageable subsets of the universe of properties known as neighborhoods.
 Residential valuation and neighborhood analysis is conducted on each of the political entities known as Independent School Districts (ISD).

 The first step in neighborhood analysis is the identification of a group of properties that share certain common traits.
-A "neighborhood" for analysis purposes is defined as the largest geographic grouping of properties where the property's physical, economic, governmental and social forces are generally similar and uniform.
+A "neighborhood" is defined as the largest geographic grouping of properties where the physical, economic, governmental and social forces are generally similar and uniform.
 Geographic stratification accommodates the local supply and demand factors that vary across a jurisdiction.
 Once a neighborhood has been identified, the next step is to define its boundaries.
 This process is known as "delineation".
-Some factors used in neighborhood delineation include location, sales price range, lot size, age of dwelling, quality of construction and condition of dwellings, square footage of living area, and story height.
-Delineation can involve the physical drawing of neighborhood boundary lines on a map, but it can also involve statistical separation or stratification based on attribute analysis.
+Some factors used in neighborhood delineation include location, sales price range, lot size, age, quality of construction, condition, square footage of living area, and story height of the dwelling.
+Delineation or stratification based on attribute analysis.
 Part of neighborhood analysis is the consideration of discernible patterns of growth that influence a neighborhood's individual market.